ducakar/TextureReplacer/TextureReplacer/README.md

 Directory Layout
 ----------------
-The textures should be put into `GameData/TextureReplacer/Textures` and have the same names as the internal KSP textures they should replace (plus .tga/.png/.mbm extensions, of course).
+The textures should be put into `GameData/TextureReplacer/Textures` (or its subdirectories) and have the same names as the internal KSP textures they should replace (plus .tga/.png/.mbm extensions, of course).

 Here is a list of some internal KSP texture names: